International Women’s Day: Inspirational Women of the Climate Council

 Dr Madeline Taylor is a Senior Lecturer at Macquarie University, Deputy Director of the Centre for Energy and Natural Resources Innovation and Transformation (CENRIT) at Macquarie University and Honorary Associate at the Sydney Environment Institute.

 Madeline specialises in issues at the intersection of energy and natural resources law within the energy transition, as well as property and commercial law.
-Her research advances the novel examination of transitioning energy regulation and energy policy from comparative and socio-legal perspectives, including the strategic governance of energy and the fragmentation of ownership rights between the state, energy developers, and landholders.
+Her research centres on the transitioning energy regulation and energy policy from comparative and socio-legal perspectives.
+Her current research focuses on the law concerning renewable energy development and energy justice.

 We asked five other inspiring women, from doctors to those impacted first hand by climate impacts, to tell us one thing that they’d like to see women and girls achieve as we work to solve the climate crisis.